ezra-bible-app/node-sword-interface/README.md

 Before installing node-sword-interface you need to make sure that the following dependencies are installed:
 - C++11 compiler toolchain
 - nodejs
+- Git
+- Mac/Linux dependencies:
     - ICU library with development headers
     - CURL library with development headers
     - CMake (for building the SWORD library)

 ### Install dependencies on Linux